kirenz/ds-python/_build/html/_sources/docs/model.md

 ```

-In the next sections, we'll discuss the process of model building in deatil.
+In the next sections, we'll discuss the process of model building in detail.

 ## Select algorithm